Sensorineural Hearing Loss Guide: Restore Neural Sound Processing

 • Control underlying health issuesActively manage conditions like diabetes or hypertension that can negatively impact your hearing health.

-Nano OTC Hearing Aids for Perceived Mild to Moderate Sensorineural Hearing Loss
+Nano OTC Hearing Aids for Perceived Mild to Moderate Hearing Loss

-Over-the-counter (OTC) hearing aids, such as those offered by Nano, are a more accessible option for those with perceived mild to moderate sensorineural hearing loss.
+Over-the-counter (OTC) hearing aids, such as those offered by Nano, are an accessible option for those with perceived mild to moderate sensorineural hearing loss.
 These devices are designed to be used without the need for a custom fitting by a hearing professional, making them a cost-effective and convenient solution for many people.
-With Nano OTC hearing aids, select the dome size that fits your ears best, activate them, and place them in your ears.
-Remember, it may take a few days to weeks for your ears and brain to adjust to them.

 Shop Nano OTC Hearing Aids